iexcloud/docs/source/getting-started/what-is-iex-cloud-apperate.md

 # What is Apperate?

 IEX Cloud Apperate is an application database that delivers data and back-end infrastructure to applications.
-Apperate combines the capabilities of data ingestion, normalization, transformation, observability, and delivery, all in one end-to-end solution for application development.
+Apperate combines the capabilities of data ingestion, symbol normalization, transformation, observability, and delivery, all in one end-to-end solution for application development.
 It supports multiple data model concepts and specializes in time series data.

 Here are some of Apperate's key characteristics.